officialSaqib/webcam-img-proc/Scripts/README.md

 # Scripts

 Random scripts I used while developing this project.
-Presently, I only have one script, which was the basic Python-implementation of this project with OpenCV as a test.
+Presently, I only have one script, which was the basic Python-implementation of this project.